allo2301/CSCI-4448-Project/README.md

 PlaceMoveCommand holds a List<GameObserver> and calls onMove() on each one after a mark is placed, and Main calls onGameOver() on each one when the game ends.
 ConsoleObserver handles all terminal output printing the move and redrawing the board.
-FileObserver handles persistence sdaving every move and the final result to gamelog.txt.
+FileObserver handles persistence saving every move and the final result to gamelog.txt.

 ### 3. Command Pattern